When should I submit my application?

 Do I need to know French?

-No. You don’t need to know French, nor will you be required to take French classes abroad (although you’re welcome to if you want, of course!)
+No. You don’t need to know French, nor will you be required to take French classes abroad (although you’re welcome to if you want!)
 Usually, at least one member of your host family will speak conversational English.

 Do my references need to be sent directly to your organization?